-This is our Release Candidate for hackers and advanced makers.
+Cellular modules can be a bit challenging to use, the FONA is intended for hackers and advanced makers.
 We're still adding library support for all the various things the FONA can do but there may be updates as FONA is used around the world!

 On its own, this module can't do anything.
 It requires a microcontroller to drive it!
 We suggest and use an Arduino but any 3-5V microcontroller with a UART can send and receive commands over the RX/TX pins.

 You will also need some required accessories to make FONA work.
 These are not included!